 To start trading can be somewhat daunting.
-You have to find a system to follow – a system is important otherwise you are trading without rules.
+You have to find a system to follow – a system is essential.
+Otherwise, you are trading without rules.
 You have to find and become familiar with a trading platform.
-And you need adequate funds to keep your risk low on each individual trade.
+And you need adequate funds to keep your risk low on each trade.

-Since starting my blog in November 2013 I have provided you with dozens of share suggestions.
-However, from my own portfolio I have made about 200 trades during this time.
+Since starting my blog in November 2013, I have provided you with dozens of share suggestions.
+However, from my portfolio, I have made about 200 trades during this time.
 I would not be able to blog these trades to you as it often happens too quickly.

 I like to keep my risk level on any one trade at or below 0.5% of my fund.
-This risk is based on a unique one plus, two plus stop system that has been successful in managing my risk.
+Risk-based on a unique one plus, two plus stop system that has been successful in managing my risk.
 To do this, and still have the freedom to trade a good variety of shares, your fund needs to be of a reasonable amount.

-Most folks, when starting out, either don’t have the capital or trade with a small amount of capital till they get confident.
-If you are trying to trade with £1,000 or £2,000 then your risk is usually unacceptably high as you are limited in what you can trade and when you do trade your percentage risk relative to your fund is high: certainly more than 0.5%!
+Most folks, when starting out, either don’t have the capital or trade with a small amount of money till they get confident.
+If you are trying to trade with £1,000 or £2,000, then your risk is usually unacceptably high as you are limited in what you can trade.

 My thought is this: a few of us (open to say four or five of us) will each put £1,000 into a joint fund which I will trade.
-I will trade this fund in parallel with my main fund which will act as a financial umbrella for this proposed starter Slow Trader fund.
-I will manage the fund via a spread sheet that will record exactly where we are.
+I will trade this fund in parallel with my central fund which will act as a financial umbrella for this proposed starter Slow Trader fund.
+I will manage the fund via a spreadsheet that will record precisely where we are.
 Your balance in the fund will be an exact split of the number of people invested.
 For example, five people invested (including myself) then you will have 1/5th.

 Funds only take 3-working days to transfer.
-However, when you want to cash-in you would need to allow about a 3-month lead time as this is about the maximum hold time of a share – but could be considerably shorter.
+However, when you want to cash-in, you would need to allow for a 3-month lead time as this is about the maximum hold time of a share – but could be considerably shorter.

-You can follow the trades using any free share charting system.
-This will build your own understanding of how to trade.
+You can follow the trades using any free share charting system; this will build your understanding of how to trade.
 The added interest of being invested provides motivation.
-I would update you on the progress of the trades via this blog certainly monthly and weekly where I can.
+I would update you on the progress of the trades via this blog probably monthly and weekly where I can.

 My style of trading is medium term, that is between a few days and a few weeks.
-This is not day trading where the risks are significantly higher for many reasons that I will not go into detail here.
+Not day trading where the risks are significantly higher for many reasons that I will not go into detail here.
 I use daily, weekly and monthly charts.
 I do not use intraday charts which means a chart showing share price on the present day.
-I pay attention to the monthly cycle of the market and I go long and short. that means I trade to say a share is going to increase in value (long) and I trade to say a share is going to go down in value (short).
+I pay attention to the monthly cycle of the market, and I go long and short.

 Finally, I trade from all the FTSE 350, the AIM 100 shares and US shares (from about the $35 share price range and above).
 In total just short of 2000 different companies.
 I look through each of these at least once a week and place into watch lists for potential trade as the week progresses.
-From 2000 shares usually 20 to 30 shares will be potential trades of which about 5 or 10 will come good on any given week.
+From 2000 shares usually, 20 to 30 stocks will be possible trades of which about 5 or 10 will come right on any given week.

-A fund of the size I am considering for the starter Slow Trader will hold probably between 4 to 20 shares at any given time depending on the market and price of shares we trade.
+A fund of the size I am considering will hold probably between 4 to 20 shares at any given time depending on the market and price of stocks we trade.